Hinkley Point A nuclear power station

-Hinkley Point A nuclear power station is a Magnox nuclear power station undergoing decommissioning.
+Hinkley Point A nuclear power station is a former Magnox nuclear power station.
 It is located on a 19.4 ha site in Somerset on the Bristol Channel coast, 5 mi west of the River Parrett estuary.
-The ongoing decommissioning process is being managed by Nuclear Decommissioning Authority licensee Magnox Ltd.
+The ongoing decommissioning process is being managed by Nuclear Decommissioning Authority licensee Nuclear Restoration Services.

 History

 Hinkley Point A was one of three Magnox power stations located close to the mouth of the River Severn and the Bristol Channel, the others being Oldbury, and Berkeley.

 The construction of the power station, which was undertaken by a consortium backed by English Electric, Babcock & Wilcox Ltd and Taylor Woodrow Construction, began in 1957.
 The reactors and the turbines were supplied by English Electric.